tjrasche/Coding-Challenge-Private/readme.md

 ```

 ### Inputting via file
-To use a file as input for the merging simple use the -f followed by a file path.
+To use a file as input for the merging simply use the -f flag followed by a file path.

 The file must contain one interval per line.